naruto-hakamura/zbtc-miner/README.md

 ![](/howto/howto_open_terminal.png)

 [d].
-In the Terminal window type **node run.js --test** to start a quick test.
+In the Terminal window type **node run.js --airdrop** or **node run.js --test** to start a quick test.
 This will guide you to setup a wallet first.
 Follow the instructions to complete the setup process

 ![](/howto/cmd_test.png)

+## Airdrop - November 2024

+The first **ZBTC Airdrop** will award a total of 5000 ZBTC to the first 50 miners (100 ZBTC each).
+To join the competition, first you need to install the mining software (see the above [install instructions](#installation)) and to run the command **node run.js --airdrop** in the console to start the airdrop mining.

+> [!IMPORTANT]
+> To receive the airdrop you need to mine a block.
+This may take up to few hours on an average machine!

+> [!NOTE]
+> In addition to the **Airdrop Prize** you'll receive extra ZBTC for mining!

 ## Mining